Join UsFor Partners & Contributors

-Since 1986, the conflict between the rebel Lord's Resistance Army (LRA) and the government of Uganda has caught civilians in the crossfire and caused widespread insecurity and humanitarian crises throughout northern Uganda.
+In Northern Uganda, Since 1986, the conflict between the rebel Lord's Resistance Army (LRA) and the government of Uganda has caught civilians in the crossfire and caused widespread insecurity and humanitarian crises throughout northern Uganda.
 At the height of the conflict, more than 1.8 million people - 80 percent of northern Uganda's population - were displaced.
 Forced to flee their homes, they had to live in squalid IDP camps, strained by massive overcrowding and insufficient resources.

-The LRA has become infamous for its brutality in the region, committing mass atrocities including rape, mutilation, and massacre of civilians.
+The LRA became infamous for its brutality in the region, committing mass atrocities including rape, mutilation, and massacre of civilians.
 The LRA also abducted large numbers of civilians - primarily children and adolescents - for forced training as guerrillas.
 Abducted girls and women were additionally forced to serve as sex slaves, subject to forced pregnancies meant to re-populate the ranks of LRA fighters, and put at extremely high risk for contracting HIV.
 A World Vision study found that the HIV/AIDS rate in Northern Uganda is more than twice the rate in the southern part of the country.

-The conflict has calmed substantially in northern Uganda, and thousands of displaced people are returning home after twenty years of war.
+The conflict has calmed substantially in northern Uganda, and thousands of displaced people have returned home after twenty years of war.
 While there are many initiatives working to rehabilitate male former child soldiers, there are far fewer resources for women who are returning with the added trauma of having experienced prolonged sexual violence.
 While boys and men who escaped the LRA can be "cleansed" of any committed atrocities through an elaborate, traditional Acholi ritual, girls and young women - especially those who were forced to "marry"ťand have birthed the children of LRA rebels - are often stigmatized or cast out by their own families, forced to support themselves and their children alone as undereducated and unskilled single mothers.

 Uganda is still in transition, post-conflict.
 Government infrastructure remains weakened, and services are limited.
 There is also concern that the government's plan for reconstruction is being implemented without consultation with affected communities.
 Given these circumstances, we believe it is vital to support social change through community-based civil society organizations in Uganda.

 Global Grassroots is working in partnership with Women's Economic Development and Globalization - Gulu (GWED-G), with whom we are collaborating to serve our target population of vulnerable women change agents.
 GWED-G is located in Gulu, Amuru and Noya districts, in some of the more remote areas where most NGOs are not located.
 They work with former abductees of the Lord's Resistance Army, including those who were internally displaced and have been living in camps.
 GWED-G's work focuses on educating about women's rights, supporting reconciliation and peace-building, providing psycho-social support, investing in village savings and loan groups, advancing SGBV prevention through counseling and theater, and providing HIV/AIDS prevention and maternal and child health services.

 Suite 200, Box 1

 Portsmouth, NH 03801 USA

-Tel (+1) 603.643.0400 |
+Tel (+1) 603.787.5759

 © 2023 Global Grassroots 501(c)(3) Non-Profit